mike011/Speedtest-Animation/notes.md

 # Not Implemented

-- I like how the summary result screen takes up the whole view.
+- I like how the summary result screen takes up the whole screen.
+It covers the tabs.
 I find it slightly simplifies the view and navigation away from it.

 # To fix